 Employers cannot use background checks to discriminate.
 Hiring discrimination refers to an employer making a hiring decision based on race, national origin, sex, religion, disability, genetic information, or age.

-If you suspect a background check by an employer has been used in a discriminatory way, contact the Equal Employment Opportunity Commission (EEOC).
+If you suspect a background check by an employer has been used in a discriminatory way, contact the EEOC.

 Background checks are becoming more and more common among employers during the job hiring process.
 While you can say no to a background check, an employer may choose not to hire you because of this.

-However, if you are asked to fill out information for a background check very early on in the process (such as during an initial interview), and are uncomfortable with that, you could always ask if you could fill out the form after the interview.
-You can ask to fill it out once you and the employer have both decided whether you are moving forward in the job hiring process.
+However, if you are asked to fill out information for a background check early on in the process (such as during an initial interview), and are uncomfortable with that, you could always ask if you could fill it out once you and the employer have both decided whether you are moving forward in the job hiring process.
 However, keep in mind that the employer could reject that request.

-Generally, prepare for a number of requests for background searches during your job search process.
+Generally, prepare for a number of requests for background checks during your job search process.

 Preparing for a Background Check

-Keep your explanations short and focus on how you have made changes to overcome any problems.
-For example, if your credit score is low but impacted by a spouse and you have subsequently been separated, you might mention those circumstances.
+Keep your explanations short, and focus on how you have made changes to overcome any problems.
+For example, if your credit score is low but impacted by a spouse and you have subsequently separated, you might mention those circumstances.